Combining Rational maps and Kleinian groups via orbit equivalence: 2-point characterizations and moduli

 Let $A=A_\Gamma$ be a piecewise Fuchsian Markov map topologically conjugate to the polynomial map $p: z \mapsto z^d$ on $\bS^1$.
-Since our aim is to mate polynomials with $A:\bS^1 \to \bS^1$, it is important to relate $A-$invariant laminations to $\Gamma-$invariant laminations.
-We now proceed to show that both $A-$ and $\Gamma-$invariance imposes considerable restrictions on laminations.
+It will be important to relate $A$-invariant laminations to $\Gamma$-invariant laminations.
+We now proceed to show that both $A$- and $\Gamma$-invariance imposes considerable restrictions on laminations.
 Note however that such laminations are entirely on the `group side' of the picture, inasmuch as we are concerned with combinatorial restrictions on laminations invariant under both $\Gamma$ and a \pwfm $\, A=A_\Gamma$ orbit equivalent to $\Gamma$.

 In the context of hyperbolic geometry, the following notion goes back to Schwartz \cite{schwarz-inv,schwartz-pihes} (see also \cite{msw2,bimj,mahan-pattern,bis-gafa} for the connection to rigidity questions).
 Let $\dbS$ denote $\big((\bS^1 \times \bS^1 \setminus \Delta)/\sim\big)$, where $\Delta$ denotes the diagonal and $\sim$ denotes the flip equivalence relation.